Gjilan: Geography

-The Gjilan area is defined by the Morava River, which collects all the small rivers, with an average monthly flow rate of 6.7 cubic meters/second.
+The Gjilan area is defined by the Morava e Binçës, which collects all the small rivers, with an average monthly flow rate of 6.7 cubic meters/second.
 In the southeast it is surrounded by the mountains of Karadak.

 Climate

-Gjilan has a Humid subtropical climate (Cfa) as of the Köppen climate classification with an average annual temperature of 10.9 C. The warmest month in Gjilan is August with an average temperature of 22.1 C, while the coldest month is January with an average temperature of -0.5 C.
+Gjilan has a humid subtropical climate (Cfa) as of the Köppen climate classification with an average annual temperature of 10.9 C. The warmest month in Gjilan is August with an average temperature of 22.1 C, while the coldest month is January with an average temperature of -0.5 C.

 Economy

 As of 2018 there were 4,100 registered private businesses in the municipality employing some 6,900 people.

 Prior to 1999, Gjilan was an important industrial centre in Kosovo.
 Still in operation are the radiator factory and tobacco factory, which has been recently privatized.
 The new city business incubator, supported by the European Agency for Reconstruction, was inaugurated in the summer of 2007.